mkappelhof/Computing-a-Maya-date/computing-a-maya-date.md

 With these variables in place the Julian day number at 0:00 UT time for a given date can be calculated with the formula `JDN = 2.451.544,5 + 365 * (Y - 2000) + N - Ld`.
 To precisely calculate the day, the decimal fraction of the day at the given Universal time should be added (Scott Birney & González, 2006).

+Finally subtract the correlation coefficient from the calculated Julian day number to yield the Maya day number.
+Divide out the Maya date number against the Long Count units in figure 3 to generate the Long Count value of a given date on the Gregorian calendar.